marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 ## Has the action completed?

-You can use `action.status.isCompleted` to check if a dispatched action finished.
+* `action.status.isCompleted`: Use it to check if a dispatched action has finished.
-It will be `false` if the action is still running, or if it hasn't been dispatched yet.
+It will be `false` if the action is still running or has not been dispatched yet.

-You can use `action.status.isCompletedOk` to check if a dispatched action finished without errors (in more detail, if the action methods `before` and `reduce` finished without throwing any errors).
+* `action.status.isCompletedOk`: Use it to check if the action finished without errors (that is, both `before` and `reduce` ran without throwing errors).

-You can use `action.status.isCompletedFailed` to check if the action finished with errors.
+* `action.status.isCompletedFailed`: Use it  to check if the action finished with errors.

-An example:
+Example:

 ```dart
 var action = MyAction();